PiCake314/BitMap/readme.md

     ```

-    We can also refactor this a little bit since the `map::Mapper::draw` function can take a `std::vector<map::shapes::ShapePtr`>.
+    The `map::Mapper::draw` function can take a `std::vector<map::shapes::ShapePtr`>.
 That, combined with a little bit of refactoring, we get this:
     ```cpp
     using LineData = map::shapes::Line::Data;